aaronpriven/Array-2D-pm/README.md

     stored separately.
 If there is only one element and it is a reference to an array, that array will be used as the first row of text.

-    If tabs, carriage returns, or line feeds are present in any element, they will be replaced by the Unicode visible symbols for tabs (U+2409), line feeds (U+240A), or carriage returns (U+240D).
-This generates a warning.
-(In the future, this may change to the Replacement Character, U+FFFD.)
+    If tabs or line feeds are present in any element, they will be replaced by the Unicode Replacement Character, U+FFFD.

 - **&lt;file(...) **>